Preventative Care: Cat & Dog Vaccinations & Exams

 We are happy to discuss all of your pet’s options with you so that we can build the best treatment regimen to keep them healthy!

 Caring for Your Pet in Their Golden Years

 As your pet advances in age, their treatment protocol will change.
 We expand our regular preventative screenings to accommodate senior pets.
-This includes blood work, X-rays, and diagnostics that we offer to younger pets.
+This includes blood work, imaging that we offer to younger pets.
 Just as with humans, senior pets often require more intensive care to protect them from potential hazards, and to keep them healthy and comfortable.
 At Ohio Pet Vet, our team is dedicated to seeing your pet through their whole life’s journey and making sure they thrive.